 - You don’t have to reinvent the wheel.
 You don’t have to create a new supplement formula to start your own company.
 Of course, you can create your own formulas, but you can also make money by selling simple single-ingredient supplements.
 All you really need is a clever brand and marketing strategy.

-- Your supplement manufacturer will help you with formulas, formats, packaging, and even label design.
+- Your supplement manufacturer will help you with formulas, formats, supplement packaging, and even supplement label design.
 Supplement manufacturers can be extremely helpful!
 You just have to make sure you’re choosing the right one.

 - Starting your own supplement company can be fun, rewarding, and profitable!
 You get to be creative, you get to help people feel good, and you can make tens of thousands of dollars every month.